 - In case of a GSLS elective course, approval is needed from the degree director of Biosciences or Biomedical sciences.

-In order for the course to be registered in Osiris, please fill out the GSLS course format form as well as the Assessment matrix and send to Nivard Koning for Biomedical Sciences (UMCU and veterinary sciences courses) and Hans Luijendijk for Biosciences (Faculty of science courses).
+In order for the course to be registered in Osiris, please fill out the GSLS course format form49 KB as well as the Assessment matrix43.5 KB and send to Nivard Koning for Biomedical Sciences (UMCU and veterinary sciences courses) and Hans Luijendijk for Biosciences (Faculty of science courses).
 This information is updated yearly.
 Both new and already existing courses need to provide this information.
 The information in these documents is used to form the course description that is available for students to see on the studyguide and the osiris catalogue.

 Please also send proof of the approval for your course alongside the filled out documentation.